It’s a bumper crop this month. Amazing what handing in your dissertation draft does for your reading time!

 Jonathan Strange and Mr. Norrell, Susanna Clarke

 I got this book for my 17th birthday, stuck it on a shelf (from the same person who gave me Henchgirl, incidentally), and promptly forgot about it for about 6 years, and then decided I might as well wait a decade and pretend it was a 27th birthday present instead.
 Fortunately, I think I enjoyed it rather more having waited than I would have back then, because I have more patience than I did then for slow-moving books with more emphasis on atmosphere and writing style than plot.
 Unfortunately, I still don’t have that much patience.
 The action finally ticked up in the third section, and the payoff was worth the wait during the first 2/3 if you’re a fast reader or like that style.
-If you’re a fan of Austen-era literature (which this imitates marvelously) or epic fantasies, this is a can’t-miss (especially since it’s been influential on fantasy novels set in the 19th century in the 15 years since its publication).
-But if you’re more of an action fan, just watch the tv show.
+In fact, I think the pacing would have worked much better for me if it had been packaged as three separate volumes.
+If you’re a fan of Austen-era literature (which this captures marvelously) or epic fantasies, this is a can’t-miss (especially since it’s been extremely influential on fantasy novels, especially those set in the 19th century, in the 15 years since its publication).
+But for Austenesque fantasy, I’d pick Mary Robinette Kowal’s Glamourist books first.

 Genre: fantasy/speculative fiction, character/relationship study.
 Setting: fantasy.
 Format: one big-ass novel.
 Rating: 2/3, but if it had been 3 separate books like it should have been, they would have been 2/3, 2/3, and 3/3